Lalith Wijerathna

-Vijalath Pathirannehelage Lalith Wijeratne (1 January 1958 – 4 January 1990: ලලිත් විජේරත්න), popularly as Lalith Wijerathna, was a Sri Lankan politician and militant leader.
+Vijalath Pathirannehelage Lalith Wijeratne (1 January 1958 – 4 January 1990: ලලිත් විජේරත්න), popularly known as Lalith Wijerathna, was a Sri Lankan politician and militant leader.
 He was a member of the JVP party in the period 1983-1990.
 He was known to be appointed as the third leader of the JVP after Rohana Wijeweera and Saman Piyasiri Fernando.

 Personal life

 Wijeratne was born on 1 January 1958 in Barawawila, Divulapitiya, Sri Lanka as the third child in the family.
 His father Vijalath Pathirannahelage Piyasena was born on 25 December 1924.
 His mother Kaluarachchige Rosalyn Nona was born on 18 December 1928 in Kehelle.
 His father worked as a farmer his mother made matchsticks for the Maltune Match Factory at the Thambakar Trade Center in Divulapitiya and sold them to the factory.
 Lalith had one elder sister Indrani (born 1953), one elder brother Nimal (born 1956), one younger brother, Ranjith (born 3 April 1960) and one younger sister Vasantha (born 1961).

 He had his primary Education from Hapugahagama Junior College.
 From grade 6 onwards, he studied at the Hunumulla Central College, Divulapitiya (currently known as Kannangara Central College) until the GCE Advanced level examination and entered the Faculty of Science, University of Peradeniya on October 27, 1980.
 However, he did not complete his studies at the university due to his heavy engagement in politics.
 His studentship was revoked after a decision from the Udulagama Commission abolished his studentship forever which was set up to probe student agitations at the University of Peradeniya in 1983.
 A deadly hunger strike was launched in 1983 against it and Professor Dias was later taken hostage.
 Finally the university was closed.
 The university was reopened with 117 students suspended including Wijerathna.
 At the same time, the legal student councils in Sri Lankan universities were banned by the government and the University Police was established at the Peradeniya University premises.

 Younger brother Ranjith Wijerathna worked as a Line Operator at the Vivian Mills Garment Factory in Kapuwatta.
 He was killed in Colombo on November 21, 1989 after being arrested by the police.
 At the time of Ranjith's assassination, his wife Sriyani was a mother of two.

 Lalith's girlfriend was Mangala Herath.
 It is said that she first stayed in Girandurukotte, then in Ratnapura and then in Maharagama and later moved to Padukka.
 She has passed the City & Guilds exam and obtained a post of Engineering Assistant in the Japanese Contracting Company at Henanigala Mahaweli Camp.